Early Childhood Education Certificate

 Course ID: EC110

 This course examines the role of early childhood professionals working in the field via the policies and procedures governed by the state.
 Students will learn guidelines for establishing safe environments.
-They will also learn strategies for implementing health policies, controlling disease, establishing proper nutrition, and responding to children's special health concerns.
-Students will carry out a 2-hour field observation in the field of education.
+They will also learn strategies for implementing health policies, controlling disease, establishing proper nutrition, and responding to children’s special health concerns.
+Students will explore the Child Development Associate (CDA) Credential standards and application requirements and, if eligible, may apply for the CDA Credential at the completion of this course.

 Prerequisite:Foundations of Child Development